bang128/Block-Cutting-Algorithms/README.md

 # COMP257-Final-Project

 ## Description
+   The problem is to decide how to cut a block of gold into smaller pieces in order to maximize the profit when selling the gold, knowing that pieces with different weights cost differently.
+For this problem, I am provided with the weights of some pieces and their corresponding costs.
+If the weight of a certain piece is not given, I will not get any money for selling that piece.
+To solve this problem, I will develop three algorithms which are brute force, greedy and dynamic programming in Python.
+These algorithms take 2 inputs and return 2 outputs.

 ## Python files
 - algorithms.py includes 3 functions for the 3 algorithms: Brute Force, Greedy and Dynamic Programming.
 These 3 functions take 2 arguments: